applitools/tutorial-storybook-react/README.md

     * macOS/Linux: `export APPLITOOLS_API_KEY=<Your API Key>`
     * Windows: `set APPLITOOLS_API_KEY=<Your API Key>`

+    **Alternatively, you can add your Applitools API Key to the applitools.config.js file.**

 3. Run the example test
     ```sh
     npx eyes-storybook